ahme-dev/paleui/packages/paleui/README.md

 Using semantic HTML elements, role attributes, and ARIA attributes make writing UI much more accessible and cleaner to look at than class-heavy markup.
 This approach also ensures that the components are accessible to all users, including those using assistive technologies like screen readers.

-PaleUI will use semantic HTML elements and role attributes to target styling whenever possible, and will include appropriate ARIA attributes where needed.
+PaleUI will use semantic HTML elements whenever possible, and role attributes if semantic elements are not available.
 Even in examples, ARIA attributes will be included to encourage their use and demonstrate proper accessibility practices.

 #### 3. Support older browsers.